-Name and Province or State and Country of Residence Position with K92 Principal Occupation During Past Five Years Director/Officer Since Number of Voting Securities (1) R. Stuart Angus (3)(6) British Columbia, Canada Independent Chair and Director Chair of the Company since May 2016, Chair of San Marco Resources Inc. and Kenadyr Mining (Holdings) Corp.; independent business advisor to the mining industry.
-May 2016 1,349,261 John D. Lewins (5) Western Australia, Australia CEO and Director Chief Executive Officer of the Company since August 2017; Chief Operating Officer of the Company from May 2016 to August 2017; Executive Director of African Thunder Platinum SA from October 2014 to February 2016; Principal at Mining, Processing and Project Consulting Pty Ltd. since July 2013; Managing Director of Platinum Australia from October 2000 to June 2012.
+Name and Province or State and Country of Residence Position with K92 Principal Occupation During Past Five Years Director/Officer Since Number of Voting Securities (1) R. Stuart Angus (3)(6)(11) British Columbia, Canada Independent Chair and Director Chair of the Company since May 2016; Chair of Sun Summit Minerals Corp. and Kenadyr Mining (Holdings) Corp.; independent business advisor to the mining industry.
+May 2016 1,349,261 John D. Lewins (5) Western Australia, Australia CEO and Director Chief Executive Officer of the Company since August 2017; Chief Operating Officer of the Company from May 2016 to August 2017; Executive Director of African Thunder Platinum SA from October 2014 to February 2016; Principal at Mining, Processing and Project Consulting Pty Ltd. since July 2013.
 May 2016 2,369,000